 Non-ferrous metal cutting

-When it comes to cutting large-sized parts or slabs of aluminum, copper or brass, or thick bronze castings such as ship propellers, so-called oxy-flux cutting is used.
-The essence of the method lies in the fact that fine iron powder is fed into the cutting zone, which, reacting with oxygen, raises the temperature of the melt zone to almost 4000K.
-As a result, the base metal begins to melt and the kinetic energy of oxygen and flux blows it out of the cutting zone.
+When it comes to cutting large-sized pieces or slabs of aluminum, copper, brass, or thick bronze castings such as ship propellers, powder cutting is used.
+Fine iron powder is fed into the cutting zone, which, by reacting with oxygen, raises the temperature of the melt zone to almost 4000 K. As a result, the base metal melts, while the kinetic energy of powder and oxygen blows the molten metal out of the cutting zone.

 This technology allows cutting non-ferrous metal to 800 mm thick.
 A burning bar, also called oxygen or thermal lance, is used for even higher thicknesses.